The Rundown

 PROS

-- Great fatty acid sources from fish oil
+- Great fatty acid sources from premium fish oil

 - No artificial ingredients, preservatives, or colors